ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 The SPICE WG will develop digital credential profiles that support various use cases.
 The profiles developed by the SPICE WG will enable digital credentials to leverage existing IETF technologies.
 Privacy by design, confidentiality, and consent will be considered, and implementation guidance will be given for each proposed standard in the program of work.

-The [Web Authorization Protocol (oauth)](https://datatracker.ietf.org/wg/oauth/about/) Working Group developed a protocol suite that allows a user to grant a third-party Web site or application access to the user's protected resources, without necessarily revealing their long-term credentials, or even their identity.
+The [Web Authorization Protocol (oauth)](https://datatracker.ietf.org/wg/oauth/about/) Working Group is developing a protocol suite that allows a user to grant a third-party Web site or application access to the user's protected resources, without necessarily revealing their long-term credentials, or even their identity.
 It also developed security schemes for presenting authorisation tokens to access a protected resource.

-The ongoing standardisation effort within the OAUTH working group is focusing on enhancing interoperability of OAUTH deployments.
+The ongoing standardisation effort within the OAUTH working group is focusing on these topics:
+- Consolidation: Finalizing OAuth 2.1 to consolidate the core framework and incorporate established security best practices into a single baseline.
+- Digital Credentials: Completing Selective Disclosure for JSON Web Tokens (SD-JWT), SD-JWT-based Verifiable Credentials (SD-JWT VC), and Token Status List (TSL) to support privacy-preserving attribute disclosure.
+- Complex Delegation: Developing new mechanisms or/and extensions for authorization of automated agents working on behalf of users, including addressing scenarios where automated agents act across multiple administrative domains.
+- First-Party Integration: Standardizing patterns for first-party applications to provide a secure, interoperable alternative to proprietary extensions.
+- Security Maintenance: Maintaining and updating Best Current Practices (BCPs) for browser-based and native applications to address evolving web security models.

 The [Public Notary Transparency (trans)](https://datatracker.ietf.org/wg/trans/about/) Working Group developed a standards-track specification of the Certificate Transparency protocol (RFC6962) that allows detection of the mis-issuance of certificates issued by CAs or via ad-hoc mapping by maintaining cryptographically verifiable audit logs.